tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

   - ```c int pthread_attr_destroy(pthread_attr_t *attr)```
 - Threading models
   - Threads in user space - N:1
-    - Multiple user-level threads are mapped to a single kenel thread
+    - Multiple user-level threads are mapped to a single kernel thread
     - Scheduling and management are handled at the user level
     - Pros
       - Fast because context switching in kernel level is reduced